STRIVE Entry Requirements

 Successful vocational exposure

-A successful experience in the area of study, aids in the student’s understands of the field, interest in the program, increase the rate of success.
-This process helps to determine if the chosen are of study is the correct chose.
+A successful experience in the area of study aids in the student’s understanding of the field, interest in the program, and increases the rate of success.
+This process helps to determine if the chosen area of study is the correct choice.

 35 or above

 |Reading score below this level indicate that a student is not ready for college level coursework|

 |Reading level||7th /8th grade level||N/A||Reading score below this level indicate that a student is not ready for college level coursework|